rowyio/firebase-extensions/auth-firestore-user-document/PREINSTALL.md

-Use this extension to create a document in a Firestore collection of your choice whenever a new user is created in Firebase Authentication and populate it with the user fields you specify (eg email, display name, image URL, etc.).
+Use this extension to create a document in a Firestore collection of your choice whenever a new user is created in Firebase Authentication.
+You can also specify the user fields you want to populate the document with, such as email, display name, image URL, etc.

-Optionally, you can also configure the extension to delete the user's document when the user is deleted from Firebase Authentication.

-You can also configure the extension to **backfill** existing users and create documents for all of them.
+Optionally, this extension can be configured to delete the user's document when the user is deleted from Firebase Authentication.
+Furthermore, the extension can be set to backfill existing users and create documents for all of them.

 # Billing